The Price of Silence (book)

-The Price of Silence: The Duke Lacrosse Scandal, the Power of the Elite, and the Corruption of Our Great Universities is a nonfiction book about the Duke lacrosse case by William D. Cohan.
+The Price of Silence: The Duke Lacrosse Scandal, the Power of the Elite, and the Corruption of Our Great Universities is a book about the Duke lacrosse case by William D. Cohan.
 It was published on April 8, 2014, by Scribner.

 Summary

 The Price of Silence is a new account of the 2006 Duke lacrosse case scandal that details the pressures faced by America's elite colleges and universities and addresses the issues of sexual misconduct, underage drinking, and bad-boy behavior.

 The 2006 Duke lacrosse case was front-page news nationwide.
 Cohan feels that the true story of the alleged team rape case has never been told in its entirety and was more complex than all the reportage would indicate.
 The Price of Silence elaborated on what happened when the most combustible forces in American culture—unbridled ambition, intellectual elitism, athletic prowess, aggressive sexual behavior, racial bias, and absolute prosecutorial authority collided and then exploded on a powerful university campus, in the justice system, and in the media.